-We recently blogged about graduate job seeking post lockdown.
-But how can your social media profiles impact on landing that dream graduate job?
-Again, we reached out to the recruitment experts at Yolk for a few pieces of advice and insights on managing your social presence while on the job hunt.
+Can your social media profiles impact on landing that dream graduate job?
+We reached out to the recruitment experts at Yolk for a few pieces of advice and insights on managing your social presence while on the job hunt.

 Let’s start with the number one professional social media channel.
 LinkedIn.
 LinkedIn is also a great job search engine as well as an amazing networking tool.
 And there is no doubt that an all-star profile can increase your exposure to graduate job opportunities and boost your chances of landing that dream one.